This post may contain affiliate links.

 You could possibly bump into it just about anywhere, so exercise caution if you’re tempted to leave paths or visit the Daintree without a guide.

-Also known as Gympie Gympie, the plant’s Latin name is Dendrocnide excelsa.
-For more on our herbivorous hazard, check out the video below.
+Also known as Gympie Gympie, the plant’s Latin name is Dendrocnide Excelsa or Dendrocnide Moroides, and is a member of the Urticaceae (stinging nettle family).

 Other Hazards in Far North Queensland

-Obviously we have salt water crocodiles, you could find them in just about any body of water.
+Obviously we have saltwater crocodiles, you could find them in just about any body of water.
 They tend to hang about on our golf courses in Port Douglas.